Joek1964/100-days-of-code/log.md

 **Link to work:** https://github.com/vinceEmeka/todo-list-lesson-11b

+### Day 10: Saturday August 10, 2024

+##### (delete me or comment me out)

+**Today's Progress**:
+Still on arrays and loops
+-learnt Destructuring is an easier way to get values out from an array and save them in a variable

+- Also learnt how continue and break statements work -How to use loops with functions

+  **Thoughts:** Arrays and Loops have me thinking really deep

 <!-- ### Day 0: February 30, 2016 (Example 1)

 ##### (delete me or comment me out)